 Theorem 5.2.
-The decision variant of the algorithm LETRECUNIFY runs in nondeterministic polynomial time.
-Its collecting version returns a complete set of at most exponentially many unifiers, every one represented in polynomial space.
+The decision variant of the algorithm LETRECUNIFY runs in nondeterministic polynomial time, where a single unifier is represented in polynomial space.
 The number of rule applications is $O(S^3 \log(S))$ where S is the size of the input.
+The collecting version of LETRECUNIFY returns exponentially many unifiers, where their number is bounded by $O(\exp(S^4) \log(S))$.

-Let Γ_0, ∇0 be the input, where Γ_0 is assumed to be flattened, and S{all} be $size(\Gamma_0, \nabla_0)$.
+Let (Γ_0, ∇0) be the input, where Γ_0 is assumed to be flattened, and S{all} be $size(\Gamma_0, \nabla_0)$.
 We use $S = size(\Gamma_0)$ to argue on the number of steps of LETRECUNIFY.
 The execution of a single rule can be done in polynomial time depending on the size of the intermediate state, thus we have to show that the size of the intermediate states remains polynomial and that the number of rule applications is at most polynomial.

-The number of fixpoint-equations for every variable X is at most $S\log(S)$ since the number of atoms is never increased, and since we assume that (ElimFP) is applied whenever possible.
+The number of fixpoint-equations for every variable X is at most $S \log(S)$ since the number of atoms is never increased, and since we assume that (ElimFP) is applied whenever possible.
 The size of the permutation group on the set of all atoms in the input is at most S!, and so the length of proper subset-chains and hence the maximal number of (necessary) generators of a subgroup is at most $\log(S!) \leq S\log(S)$.
 The redundancy of generators can be tested in polynomial time depending on the number of atoms.
 Note also that applicability of (ElimFP) can be tested in polynomial time by checking the maximal possible subsets.